-Having dominated regional design for more than 50 years in northern Europe, the past decade has seen Scandinavian design finally receiving the worldwide recognition it deserved.
+Having dominated regional design for more than 50 years in northern Europe, Scandinavian design has seen a boom in worldwide popularity over the past decade, thanks in large part to terms like hygge and Scandi entering the interior design lexicon.
 With clean lines, functional design and emphasis on all things cozy, this design style stands out as one that is universally appealing.

 What is Scandinavian Design?

 If there was a starting point for Scandinavian design as it recognized today, it was in the 1950s after World War II, when social democracy was at its height in the Nordic countries of Denmark, Iceland, Norway, Finland and Sweden.

 In the early 20th century, the Industrial Revolution and Germany’s Bauhaus school inspired European designers to create furnishings free of ornamentation, yielding streamlined, machine-inspired functionalism.
 Scandinavian designers put their own spin on the style, incorporating elements of their longstanding craftsmanship traditions, particularly light-colored woods.

 Finland’s Alvar Aalto, celebrated architect and modern furniture designer, helped pioneer the use of bending plywood in the mid-1930s.
 Many of his bentwood pieces are still in production today, such as the Stool 60, which recently celebrated its 80th anniversary.

 During and after World War II, a new generation of Scandinavian designers enjoyed increasing influence and explored modern furniture designs that combined new materials and familiar natural forms.
 Finnish-born architect and industrial designer Eero Saarinen made his name in the United States while a student at the Cranbrook Academy of Art in Michigan.
 He co-designed a bent plywood chair with Charles Eames that won the Museum of Modern Art’s “Organic Design in Home Furnishings” competition in 1940.